ListenerApproved/RealTimeLogs/README.md

 Real Time Logs is a node.js app designed for reading logs in real time via ssh and serving them in real time to clients via web sockets.

-## Set Up
+## Installation and Setup
+1. Get clone and cd into directory of your choice
+2. npm install
-Edit or create '/etc/rtlogs/config.js' and add servers and groups.
+3. Edit or create '/etc/rtlogs/config.js' and add servers and groups.
+4. node app.js

 sample config.js